supurloop/ssf/README.md

 The framework automatically stops all timers associated with a state machine when a state transition occurs.
 This is why it is not necessary to explicitly stop the SSF_SM_EVENT_STATUS_LED_TIMER_TOGGLE timer.

-If you need to run the framework in a multi-threaded environment do the following:
+####If you need to run the framework in a multi-threaded environment do the following:

-  a.
-Enable SSF_SM_CONFIG_ENABLE_THREAD_SUPPORT in ssfport.h
+  - Enable SSF_SM_CONFIG_ENABLE_THREAD_SUPPORT in ssfport.h
-  b.
-Implement the SSF_SM_THREAD_SYNC_* macros using an OS mutext primitive.
+  - Implement the SSF_SM_THREAD_SYNC_* macros using an OS mutext primitive.
-  c.
-Implement the SSF_SM_WAKE_SYNC_* macros using an OS counting semaphore primitive.
+  - Implement the SSF_SM_WAKE_SYNC_* macros using an OS counting semaphore primitive.
 The unit test expects the maximum count to be capped at 1.
-  d.
-Implement an OS exection context (a task, thread, process, etc.) that initializes the framework and all the state machines.
+  - Implement an OS exection context (a task, thread, process, etc.) that initializes the framework and all the state machines.
 Then call SSFSMTask() throttled by SSF_SM_THREAD_WAKE_WAIT() with the timeout returned from SSFSMTask().
-  e.
-SSFSMTask() should normally execute as a high priority system task since it will execute quickly and block until a timer expires or an event is signalled.
+  - SSFSMTask() should normally execute as a high priority system task since it will execute quickly and block until a timer expires or an event is signalled.
-  d.
-Only SSFSMPutEventData() and SSFSMPutEvent() may be safely invoked from other execution contexts.
+  - Only SSFSMPutEventData() and SSFSMPutEvent() may be safely invoked from other execution contexts.
 Event signalling is allowed from interrupts when the OS synchronization primitives support such use.

 Here's pseudocode for an OS thread initializing and running the framework, and demonstrating event generation from a different thread:
 ```